thomasoniii/class-layout/README.md

-This is an itty bitty app that accepts a list of names in LASTNAME, FIRSTNAME MI. format (one per line) and presents a bunch of options to re-format them to be more user friendly.
+This is a fairly small app which takes a list of students and an optioanl gender and allows you to lay them out.

+Input format should one name per line, or "name;gender" per line, where gender is M or F.

+Check it out live @ http://thomasoniii.github.io/class-layout